Free Job Safety Analysis (JSA) Templates

 OSHA Job Hazard Analysis Template

-You can use this OSHA job hazard analysis template as a safety planning guide or log.
+Use this OSHA job hazard analysis template as a safety planning guide or log.
 List the work processes being performed.
 Identify hazards associated with the task and elaborate on the consequences or negative results if these risks are not dealt with.
 State preventive measures and controls to reduce, control, or eliminate the hazards.
-Write a rationale to substantiate better action plans to be taken.

 Comprehensive Job Hazard Analysis Form Template